 1. INTRODUCTION

+Reading is universal language skill.
 Reading proficiency, particularly in English, has long been treated as a central goal of Philippine basic education.
-ECARP, institutionalized through Executive Order 210 and reinforced by DepEd directives on book reading, promotion criteria, Phil-IRI, Early Language, Literacy and Numeracy, the 3Bs Initiative, and related reading programs, was intended to ensure that learners acquire the foundational literacy needed for curriculum access and social mobility.
+ECARP, institutionalized through Executive Order 210 and reinforced by DepEd directives on book reading, promotion criteria, Phil-IRI, Early Language, Literacy and Numeracy, the 3Bs Initiative, and related reading programs, was intended to ensure that learners acquire the foundational literacy needed for curriculum access and social mobility (Requires citation).

 Despite these policy layers, national and international indicators continue to show serious literacy difficulty.
 Filipino learners ranked last among 79 participating systems in PISA 2018 reading literacy, with roughly 80% failing to reach minimum proficiency (OECD, 2019).
 SEA-PLM 2019 reported that 27% of Filipino Grade 5 pupils could not read by the metric’s definition (UNICEF & SEAMEO, 2020), while the 2022 learning-poverty update estimated the Philippine rate at 90.9% (World Bank et al., 2022).
 These figures indicate that the policy problem is not simply the absence of literacy initiatives but the uneven translation of those initiatives into classroom practice.
+Need to cite recent national and/or international data.

 This study therefore frames ECARP as an implementation problem within the wider literacy crisis.
 It does not claim that ECARP alone explains learners’ reading difficulties.
 Rather, it examines how teachers understand ECARP, how they enact reading policies under actual school conditions, and what constraints prevent the policy from producing intended classroom effects.
 Teachers are positioned where national directives, school leadership, learner needs, materials, parental support, and reporting systems converge; their accounts are therefore critical for understanding implementation fidelity.